Router & Switch Security Standard

 This standard describes a required minimal security configuration for all routers and switches connecting to a production network or used in a production capacity at or on behalf of Loyola University Chicago.

 All routers and switches connected to Loyola University Chicago production networks are affected.
-This document contains two sections; baseline standards for routers and switches, and standards for perimeter routers and switches.
+This document is broken in to two sections: Baseline routers and switches, and Perimeter routers and switches.
 All routers and switches will be configured to the baseline standard, perimeter devices have additional required controls.

 - No local user accounts are configured on the router.
 Routers must use RADIUS for all user authentication.